Ergodicity Bounds for the Markovian Queue With Time-Varying Transition Intensities, Batch Arrivals and One Queue Skipping Policy: Main result

 Assume now that $b_k \to 0$ more slowly, say $b_k \ge k^{-s}$ for some $s >1$.
 Firstly note that essential non-negativity of $B^{**}(t)$ implies non-negativity of the matrix ${V}^{**}(t,s)$ for any $0 \le s \le t$.
 Now if ${\bf r}(s) \ge {\bf 0}$ then ${\bf r}(t) \ge {\bf 0}$ for any $t \ge s$.
 This follows from non-negativity of ${\bf f^{**}}(t)$ and ${V}^{**}(t,s)$ in (\ref{2.073}).

 Put ${\bf r}(0) \ge {\bf 0}$.
 Then $\|{\bf r}(t)\| = \sum_{k \in \mathcal{X}} r_k(t)$, for any $t \ge 0$.
 From (\ref{2.072}) for any $t \ge 0$ and for any $0<\delta <1$ we obtain

 Hence the corresponding equation (\ref{2.072}) does not have a limiting solution in the corresponding norm.
-Thus we can guarantee weak ergodicity and the existence of limiting characteristics only if the tail of the batch size distribution is geometric or lighter.
+Thus weak ergodicity and the existence of limiting characteristics is guaranteed only if the tail of the batch size distribution is geometric or lighter.
 We summarize the findings in the following